prskid1000/Large-Number-Operation-Library/README.md

 # Large-Number-Operation-Library
-A c++ class to handle arithmetic operation of large number both floating and integer
+A c++ class to handle arithmetic operation of large number  floating integer with any base.